beego/beedoc/en-US/advantage/docs.md

 - @LicenseUrl

 ## Router Parsing
-Right now automated API documentation only supports `NSNamespace` and `NSInclude` and it only supports two levels parsing.
-The first level is API version and the second level is the modules.
+Right now automated API documentation only supports `NSNamespace` and `NSInclude` and it only supports two levels of parsing.
+The first level is the API version and the second level is the modules.

 ```
 func init() {